BRoy98/srtt.me/README.md

 API docs will be updated soon

 ## Contributing
-Pull requests are welcome.
+Feel free to contribute on this project and make pull requests.

-Open issues for feedback, requesting features or reporting bugs.
+Open issues for bug reports or feature requests.